srid/purescript-book-sources/chapter5.md

 > let showPerson p = p.last ++ ", " ++ p.first
 ```

-and `psci` would have inferred the same type.
+and PSCi would have inferred the same type.

 We will see row polymorphism again later, when we discuss _extensible effects_.